Kalyn’s Beef and Black Bean Taco Salad

-Kalyn’s Perfect Taco Salad is something I make over and over; this salad is so simple and good!
-And my taco salad is also low-carb, Keto, low-glycemic, gluten-free, and South Beach Diet friendly.
-Use the Diet-Type Index to find more recipes like this one.
+Kalyn’s Beef and Black Bean Taco Salad is something I make over and over; this salad is so simple and good!
+And my Beef and Black Bean Taco Salad is also low-glycemic and gluten-free.
+Use the index for Salad Recipes to find more recipes like this one.

-(Kalyn’s Perfect Taco Salad was updated with better photos, April 2015.)
+(Kalyn’s Beef and Black Bean Taco Salad was updated with better photos, April 2015.)

 Brown the ground beef until it’s nicely browned, then add the seasonings and cook a few minutes more.
 When the meat is well browned, add black beans, Spike Seasoning, chile powder, cumin, and chipotle chile powder with two cups water.
 Let simmer until nearly all the water has evaporated.

 Wash and spin dry lettuce of your choice (I like romaine for this.)
 Mix the lettuce with 2-3 T ranch dressing or dressing of your choice.
 Add desired amount of the meat/bean mixture and diced tomatoes or cherry tomatoes and gently combine, then sprinkle grated cheese over the top of the salad.
 Just delicious!